A Complete Review: Hydropool’s Signature and Serenity Hot Tub Collections

 • Two pumps is the opposite: It costs you more when you buy the hot tub, but is cheaper to operate, as the pumps are not taxed as hard.
 One pump runs your jets, and the other circulates the water.

-To give you a sense of the cost, the difference between a Signature 570 Gold and a 570 Platinum is about $2300 (Cdn), at the time of this writing.
+To give you a sense of the cost, the difference between a Signature 579 Gold and a 570 Platinum is about $2500 (Cdn), at the time of this writing.

 Essentially, Gold allows people a less expensive way to get into the self-cleaning line of hot tubs.
 Platinum offers a top-of-the-line massage, along with self-clean and reduced operating costs.

-Why Don’t All of Hydropool Products Have Self-Cleaning If It’s the Best?
+Why Don’t All of Hydropool Products Have Self-Cleaning if it’s the Best?

 The simple answer is that the industry standards for the hot tub and swim spa industry aren’t as high as the commercial and residential pool industry, given that both contain less water and are used by fewer people each time out.